Seaweed Foraging in Devon, Dorset & Cornwall

-Why should I go on a seaweeed foraging course?
+Why Should I go on a Seaweed Foraging Course?

 "Call us not weeds.
 We are flowers of the sea."

-In this comprehensive seaweed foraging course, you can expect the following:
+In this comprehensive foraging course, you can expect the following :

 • A discussion on the nature of tides and seaweed habitats - you'll find out where and when to collect edible seaweeds.

-• A short introduction on how to sustainably and safely identify and forage small seaweed harvests.
+• A short introduction on how to sustainably and safely and forage small seaweed harvests.

 • The laws of gathering and foraging coastal plants and macroalgae.